Rental Assistance Demonstration (RAD)

 - RAD Successfully Winds Down Rent Supp Legacy Program, Preserving More Than 13,000 Affordable Housing Homes, Saving Residents from Displacement.
 Read more about it here.
 (2/12/2019)

-- RAD Rents for 2019 now available!
-For more information on RAD Rents visit the "RAD Rents for Public Housing Conversions" section of the RAD Statutes, Notices, Regulations and Tools web page.
+- RAD Rents for 2019 are available!
+For more information on RAD Rents visit the "RAD Rents for Public Housing Conversions" section of the RAD Statutes, Notices, Regulations & Tools web page.
 (12/17/2018)

 RAD in the News

 - "RAD Preserves Affordable Housing in Neptune, New Jersey," published by the PD&R Edge Online Magazine, tells the story on how Silver Vistas added 84 subsidized units, preserving the long-term affordability under the RAD Program.
 Read more about it here.
 (2/5/2019)